WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 samtools fastq ~/metagenomics/sample1_nonhuman.bam -1 ~/metagenomics/sample1_nonhuman_1.fq -2 ~/metagenomics/sample1_nonhuman_2.fq
 samtools fastq ~/metagenomics/neg_control_nonhuman.bam -1 ~/metagenomics/neg_control_nonhuman_1.fq -2 ~/metagenomics/neg_control_nonhuman_2.fq
 ```
+Be aware if you use this samtools command elsewhere, it will extract reads that didn't align in pairs to the genome, but it is fine for our purposes.

 You can ignore this error message if it appears:
 ```
 samtools: /home/manager/miniconda3/envs/bioinfo_env/bin/../lib/libtinfow.so.6: no version information available (required by samtools)